Sushi5112/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
+Hi This repository is for practicing the GitHub Flow.
 My name is Subash Adusumilli
 I am a somphmore studying data science